 and the discharge charge will be applied accordingly.

 [By-law 26A inserted in Gazette 27 Jun 2003 p.
-2290-1.]
+2290-1; amended in Gazette 29 Jun 2007 p.
+3253.]

 26B.
-Charging for shared sewerage fixtures on country Commercial/Industrial property
+Charging for shared sewerage fixtures on country non-residential or commercial residential property

-Where all or some major sewerage fixtures are shared between country Commercial/Industrial properties the number of major fixtures for a single property shall be calculated as —
+Where all or some major sewerage fixtures are shared between country non-residential or commercial residential properties the number of major fixtures for a single property shall be calculated as —

 the number of major fixtures exclusive to that property (if any)